Server configuration properties

 - scode (u16)

 - Status code.
 This setting specifies the non-standard HTTP status code.
-Default: None
+If set to

 - url (String)